 - Robust catheter assessment

 - Avoid forceful flushing

-- > Effective catheter securement devices
+- Effective catheter securement devices

-- > Palpate for correct cuff position with tunnelled catheters
+- Palpate for correct cuff position with tunneled catheters

 - > X-ray to verify tip location.
 Reposition under fluoroscopy if applicable

-- Removal and replacement may be necessary
+- > Removal and replacement may be necessary

-CHILD HEALTH PICC MIGRATION- IMPORTANT ACTION Type of migration Children over 1 year Infants under 1 year Action required Migration IN 1-2 cm 0.5 cm or more Re-position and re-check Where a PICC has migrated IN from the original position follow the steps below: 1.
-Pull the PICC back to its original mark as documented in CORTEX on the IR CVAD Insertion form and document actions taken in the CVAD Management Form 2.
+CHILD HEALTH PICC MIGRATION- IMPORTANT ACTION Type of migration Action required Children over 1 year Infants under 1 year Migration IN 1-2 cm 0.5 cm or more Re-position and re-check Where a PICC has migrated IN from the original position the steps below: 1.
+Pull the PICC back to its original mark as docun CORTEX on the IR CVAD Insertion form and docactions taken in the CVAD Management Form 2.
 Chest x-ray to confirm tip location 3.
-Do not use the catheter until Radiology has reviewed the chest x-ray Migration OUT Children over 1 year Infants under 1 year Acceptable migration OUT 2 cm or less 1 cm or less Continue to monitor within these acceptable limits, it may ontinue to be monitored as usual.
+Do not use the catheter until Radiology has received to to its original mark as documented in CVAD Insertion form and document te CVAD Management Form irm tip location Migration OUT Children over 1 year Infants under 1 year Acceptable migration OUT 2 cm or less 1 cm or less Continue to monitor I within these acceptable limits, it may ontinue to be monitored as usual.
 Unacceptable migration OUT greater than 2 cm greater than 1 cm Determine position Any migration greater than these acceptable limits requires a chest x-ray to confirm PICC tip position before commencing any IV therapy.
-Document any variances or interventions on the CVAD Management Form Remove PICC Where EXTERNAL migratio The external catheter cann considered a source of infe ot be re-inserted because it is The catheter will need to be removed and replaced if still required.
+Document any variances or interventions on the CVAD Management Form Remove PICC Where EXTERNAL migration is GREATER THAN 2cms The external catheter cannot be re-inserted because it is considered a source of infection.
+Nemove Fice The catheter will need to be removed and replaced if still required.